tagspaces/documentation/docs/sharing.md

     showCaption
 />

-The center of the dialog, surrounded by a dashed line, shows a preview of the generated HTML snippet.
-If the shared files have thumbnails, they will be displayed; otherwise, the filenames will be shown.
-The expiration date of the links is displayed at the top of this area.
+The center area (dashed border) shows a preview of the generated HTML snippet.
+Files with thumbnails display their thumbnails; otherwise, filenames are shown.
+The expiration date is displayed at the top.

-At the bottom of the dialog, you have the following options:
+At the bottom of the dialog:

-- **Copy to clipboard** - Copies the generated code with the links to the clipboard, so you can paste it into an email or chat application.
+- **Copy to clipboard** — copies the HTML snippet for pasting into email or chat applications.
-- **Save as HTML** - Saves the generated code locally as an HTML file, which can be attached to an email.
+- **Save as HTML** — saves the snippet locally as an HTML file that can be attached to an email.
-- **Save & Share** - Saves the generated HTML file to the S3 bucket and opens the sharing dialog, allowing direct sharing of the file.
+- **Save & Share** — saves the HTML file to the S3 bucket and opens a dialog for sharing it directly.
-- **Close** - Closes the dialog.
+- **Close** — closes the dialog.
-- **Help** - Opens this help page in the online documentation.
+- **Help** — opens this documentation page.

 :::caution
-If the links have not expired, anyone with the code snippet can access and download the shared files.
-So be cautious with whom and how you share this code.
+Anyone with the HTML snippet can access and download the shared files until the links expire.
+Be careful about how and with whom you share it.
 :::

 ### Using the HTML snippet in email clients

-Here is how the HTML snippet appears when pasted into some common email clients.
+Here is how the snippet appears when pasted into common email clients.

 #### Thunderbird